Scalr/terraform-provider-scalr/docs/data-sources/scalr_role.md

 ## Example Usage

-To retrieve a custom role, an account id and the role name are required, for example:
+To retrieve a custom role, an account id and role name are required, for example:

 ```hcl
 data "scalr_role" "example" {